 How To Make Chocolate Raspberry Cake

 Step 1.
-Set the oven to 350 degrees and use nonstick baking spray to grease three 8-inch cake pans.
+Set the oven to 350 degrees and use nonstick cooking spray to grease three 8-inch cake pans.
 Place a circular cut out of parchment paper on the bottom of each pan.
-In the bowl of a standing mixer, add the flour, sugar, cocoa powder, baking soda, salt, and baking powder, and combine.
+In the bowl of a stand mixer, add the dry ingredients and combine.

 Step 2.
 In a mixing bowl, add the eggs, milk, oil, and vanilla and combine for 2 minutes on medium-high speed.
 Pour in the boiling water and combine again.
-Separate the batter into the 3 prepared cake pans.
-Place into the oven for 35-45 minutes or until the cake bounces back when touched.
+Separate the cake batter into the 3 prepared cake pans.
+Place into the oven for 35-45 minutes or check with a toothpick or whether the cake bounces back when touched.
 Allow the cake to cool for 5 minutes, then place onto a wire rack to cool.

 Favorite Chocolate Buttercream

 Step 1.
-Add the butter, shortening, and cocoa powder into the bowl of a standing mixer and combine on low speed while gradually combining in the sugar.
+Add the butter, shortening, and cocoa powder into a large bowl and combine on low speed while gradually combining in the powdered sugar.
 Add in the milk and vanilla until light and fluffy for about 2 minutes.

 How to Assemble This Chocolate Raspberry Cake

 Step 2.
 Put a thicker layer of buttercream onto the cake and smooth out with a spatula, then chill for an additional 15 minutes.
-Using a pastry bag fitted with a star piping tip, add swirls of the buttercream on top of the cake and sprinkle with raspberries.
+Using a pastry bag fitted with a star piping tip, add swirls of the buttercream on top of the cake and add fresh raspberries.

 Step 3.
 Slice into serving pieces and enjoy!

-Yes, this chocolate cake can be left at room temperature.
-You will still want to keep the recipe stored in an air-tight container.
+You will want to keep this chocolate cake stored in an airtight container and it can be left at room temperature.
 To make the recipe last even longer, it can be stored in the fridge or freezer.

 Recommended Tools